Published Jun 2, 2022

 • Those with a history of heavy alcohol/tobacco use

 It’s also worth noting that those with other diseases such as hyperthyroidism, kidney disease, liver failure, or diabetes can also experience a potentially higher risk.
+A history of certain types of cancer, including bone cancer, invasive breast cancer, or prostate cancer, also increases the risk.

 Diagnosing Osteoporosis

-A doctor or healthcare provider may give a Bone Density Test to screen for osteoporosis; the most common being a dual-energy X‑ray absorptiometry (DXA).
+A doctor or healthcare provider may give a Bone Density Test to diagnose osteoporosis; the most common being a dual-energy X‑ray absorptiometry (DXA).
 The goal is to diagnose osteoporosis before a fracture happens, but it can also help determine how much risk a person has of breaking a bone.
 This test can also predict the effectiveness of osteoporosis treatments if already diagnosed.

 When it comes to determining a diagnosis, there are three ways: